 Wrap the entire container and plant with several layers of newspaper, cardboard, or similar substance to help protect the roots from freezing.

 Return container to the outdoors in spring after the temperature has warmed to above freezing.

 To over-winter roses that are planted in-ground in extremely cold climates, cut rose back to 3 feet high in late fall after leaf drop.

-Uncover rose plant in early spring when temperature rise above freezing, water and feed.
+Uncover rose plants in early spring when the temperature rises above freezing, water, and feed.

 This rose is disease resistant and tolerant of partial shade.

-It naturally dead-head spent blooms, so pruning is not needed unless over-wintering or you want to keep the plant at a desired height.
+It naturally dead-head spent blooms, so pruning is not needed unless over-wintering or you want to keep the plant at the desired height.

 Regular weekly waterings and a layer of organic mulch to help retain soil moisture and prevent weed growth are essential to keep the rose bush healthy and thriving.

 Deadhead the spent blooms and prune away any diseased or dead canes as needed to promote new growth.
 Save severe pruning jobs until early spring.

 Side dress with a balanced 10-10-10 fertilizer once in the spring.